American Airlines Logo Light Harness Troubleshooting

 2. Remove electrical wiring harness.

-3. With electrical schematic and multimeter provided, perform the following wire checks to determine the status of each wire of the electrical logo light harness (These are the possible condition resistance, continuity, short, mis wire, Open.)
+3. With electrical schematic and multimeter provided, perform the following wire check steps in order to determine the status of each wire of the electrical logo light harness (These are the possible conditions, resistance, continuity, Open)

-1. Find the wire termination data.
-Refer to the WDM.
+4. Find the wire termination data.
+Refer to the Electrical Schematic.

 WARNING: EACH CONNECTOR ON THE CIRCUIT THAT MUST HAVE A TEST MUST BE DISCONNECTED.
 IF THE CONNECTORS ARE NOT DISCONNECTED, UNSATISFACTORY RESISTANCE INDICATIONS OR DAMAGE TO THE CONNECTOR CAN OCCUR.